davidsneighbour/kollitsch.dev/content/blog/2022/better-code-highlighting-in-hugo/index.md

 One of GoHugo's problems is, that the focus is mostly on speed.
 Simple HTML rules are prone to be ignored or freely interpreted (for instance, in the [internal templates](https://github.com/gohugoio/hugo/tree/master/tpl/tplimpl/embedded/templates)).
 But it offers ways to override and configure things, so not all is lost.

 Let's talk about the [highlight](https://gohugo.io/content-management/syntax-highlighting/)ing [shortcode](https://github.com/gohugoio/hugo/blob/master/tpl/tplimpl/embedded/templates/shortcodes/highlight.html) (or the default markup rendering for highlighting code).
 If you choose to display your highlighting section with line numbers that can be deep-linked, then you are in hot water, if you use two of these sections on a single page.
-The deeplinks are done via a counter system that is identical if both sections start with the line 1 (which they typically do) resulting in multiple id attributes of `#code-1`, `#code-2`, etc. for each first, second, etc. line.
+The deeplinks are done via a counter system that is identical if both sections start with the line 1 (which they typically do) resulting in multiple id attributes of `#code-1`, `#code-2`, and so on for each first, second, and so on line.

 The `highlight` template can be overridden easily by just adding your own shortcode template.
 Fixing this for the far more used highlighting markup of MarkDown (three backticks) since v0.93.0 GoHugo also offers [render hooks for code blocks](https://gohugo.io/templates/render-hooks/#render-hooks-for-code-blocks).